Interior Department Rolls Out One Dollar, One Tree Holiday Savings on Public Lands

 These steps are designed to provide immediate price relief and expand opportunities for families to gather their own firewood and Christmas trees, often in places that have not been accessible before.

-Residents can find more information about the program and try to take advantage by contacting their local Bureau of Land Management office or by visiting forestproducts.blm.gov.
+Residents can find more information about the program and try to take advantage by contacting their local Bureau of Land Management office, by visiting the agency's forest products webpage or purchasing permits online at forestproducts.blm.gov.

 ###